 Overclocking the device by changing its hardware clock rate, multiplier or voltage can generate a lot of heat on the device which can cause the purple screen of death.
 You may there want to remove these overclock settings and tools to help lessen the load on the GPU and fix the problem.

 Although the purple screen of death can be caused by hardware problems such as the former user describes above, the problem will appear when the proper functioning of the software components is affected.
 This is primarily why the device doesn't appear to have any damage at first only for the screen to appear purple a few hours later.
-The best way therefore to fix this problem is to use an Android repair tool like iMyFone Fixppo for Android.
-This program is designed to fix all software related problems affecting your device including the purple screen of death in a few simple clicks and without affecting the data on the device.
-The following are some of the program's most useful features;
+The best way therefore to fix this problem is to use an Android firmware flash tool like iMyFone Fixppo for Android.
+This program is designed to fix all software related problems affecting your device including the purple screen of death in a few simple clicks.

 It supports all Samsung devices including Samsung Galaxy S10 as well as thousands of other Android devices with the number rising steadily over time.